dortania/OpenCore-Post-Install/laptop-specific/battery.md

 # Battery Status

-While previously you may have had to create DSDT patches/SSDT hot-patches in order to get working battery status in macOS, with [ECEnabler](https://github.com/1Revenger1/ECEnabler/releases/latest) (a kext to allow reading fields over a byte in size) you no longer have to.
-In the extraordinary case that you may still need to create DSDT patches/SSDT hot-patches (e.g. for dual batteries), we have left some resources linked below.
+While previously you may have had to create ACPI patches in order to get working battery status in macOS, with [ECEnabler](https://github.com/1Revenger1/ECEnabler/releases/latest) (a kext that allows interaction with EC fields over a byte in size) you no longer have to.
+In the extraordinary case that you still need to create ACPI patches (e.g. for dual batteries), we have left some resources linked below.

 * If battery status is not working even with ECEnabler, make sure you have the [SMCBatteryManager](https://github.com/Acidanthera/VirtualSMC/releases/latest) VirtualSMC plugin enabled in your OpenCore configuration.